-Component Survey Items $\alpha = .86$ M = 4.12 SD = .65
+Component Survey Items $\alpha = .85$ M = 4.17 SD = .61

-- PETHC_11 Students usually have an increased capacity for ethical and moral reasoning at graduation than they had at the beginning of college - PCOMM_7 Students usually have an expanded awareness of the importance of being involved in the community and contributing to the greater good at the end of their time on campus than they had at the beginning of college - PPERS_12 Students here develop an increased ability to gather and thoughtfully use evidence to support their ideas during their studies on campus - PPERS_13 During the time students are here, they develop an increased ability to understand evidence, analysis, and the perspectives of others even when they disagree - PPERS_11 Students usually have an increased capacity to learn from diverse perspectives at graduation than they had at the beginning of college - PACIN_9 Students usually have a better understanding of academic integrity when they graduate than they demonstrated at the beginning of college - PEXCE 12 Students have a stronger work ethic at the end of their studies here
+- 1. PEXCE_12 - Students have a stronger work ethic at the end of their studies here - 2.
+PACIN_9 - Students usually have a better understanding of academic integrity when they graduate than they demonstrated at the beginning of college - 3.
+PCOMM_7 Students usually have an expanded awareness of the importance of being involved in the community and contributing to the greater good at the end of their time on campus than they had at the beginning of college - 4.
+PPERS_11 Students usually have an increased capacity to learn from diverse perspectives at graduation than they had at the beginning of college - 5.
+PPERS_12 Students here develop an increased ability to gather and thoughtfully use evidence to support their ideas during their studies on campus - 6.
+PPERS_13 During the time students are here, they develop an increased ability to understand evidence, analysis, and the perspectives of others even when they disagree - 7.
+PETHC_11 - Students usually have an increased capacity for ethical and moral reasoning at graduation than they had at the beginning of college